-The purpose of an NCLEX predictor examination (e.g. PN Predictor, PassPoint, Comprehensive Predictor Exam) is to provide the student with a predicted aptitude score for passing the state board examination.
+The purpose of an NCLEX predictor examination (e.g., PN Predictor, PassPoint, Comprehensive Predictor Exam) is to provide the student with a predicted aptitude score for passing the state board examination.
 The predictor prepares the student for the future.
-Higher scores can increase the likelihood of acceptance into an RN program.
 In addition, the examination provides the student with an area-specific learning tool in preparing for the state board examination (NCLEX-PN).
 The exam is a required assignment for graduation.
 If the student does not take the predictor exam at the end of the program, they will not be eligible for graduation.